javascript-tutorial/en.javascript.info/8-async/02-promise-basics/article.md

 promise.then(result => alert(result));
 ```

-...And here it shows the error message:
+...And here's the reacton on an error:

 ```js run
 let promise = new Promise(function(resolve, reject) {